 The Genetic Testing Process

-A simple blood draw provides a good sample for the test.We usually collect 3 ml of blood for the test.
+B)Genetic Testing: A simple blood draw provides a good sample for the test.We usually collect 3 ml of blood for the test.
 A saliva sample can also be used.
 No biopsy or other procedure needs to be done.
 The sample is sent to a genetics lab.
-The genetics lab isolates DNA from the blood and processes the DNA using specialized gene sequencing equipment.
-A large amount of data is obtained in the process which needs detailed analysis, referencing and then interpretation.
 A genetic test report is generated, which describes any gene mutations which may be found.
 The entire process can take 4-6 weeks.

 Management of a BRCA positive patient, i.e. a patient with a suspected harmful genetic mutation involves shared decision making between the breast surgeon and the patient.
 This decision may be influenced by the patients age, details of her family history, whether the patient has completed her family, whether she has already been diagnosed with cancer or other high-risk pathology.
 The options of management include

 As BRCA gene increase a woman’s risk of ovarian and fallopian tube cancer.
 This risk is dramatically reduced by surgical removal of the tubes and ovaries.
 This procedure is usually advised after a woman has completed her family.
 This procedure also reduces her risk of future breast cancer.
 The most effective way to reduce the high risk of breast cancer however is removal of the breast gland with a bilateral mastectomy.
 Bilateral prophylactic mastectomy when performed using nipple-skin sparing technique and immediate reconstruction can be done with excellent cosmetic results